 — SpaceX (@SpaceX) May 24, 2019

-SpaceX is developing the Starship vehicle which has a significantly larger payload bay, but according to Elon Musk, Starship is not required to complete the constellation.
+SpaceX is developing the Starship vehicle which has a significantly larger payload bay which can carry 400 Starlink satellites.
+However, according to Elon Musk, Starship is not required to complete the constellation.
 That said, Musk hopes that Starship will begin flying long before SpaceX launches all 12,000 satellites.
 Compared to Falcon 9, Starship launch costs are expected to be at least 5 times lower due to its complete reusability.

 List of launches